Skip to main content

 2. Verify internet: Test network connectivity

-3. Restart player software: Relaunch the Castit player application
+3. Restart player software: Use Restart player in the Settings & Info tab's Player controls, or relaunch the Castit player application

 4. Reboot device: Power cycle the player hardware